 We will first start by looking at the approach used by Harry Browne, inventor of the famous Permanent Portfolio, before looking at other strategies.
 His idea is that in every type of economic cycle, there is a type of asset that manages to come out on top.

-The Permanent Portfolio is a bit like the stock market what the all-season tire is to the car.
-It allows you to generate profits in almost any situation, which means practically absolute profitability and low volatility.
+The Permanent Portfolio is a bit like the stock market what all-season tires are to cars.
+It allows you to generate profits in virtually any situation, which means practically absolute profitability and low volatility.

 According to H. Browne, each economic season has its "means of survival":